hoo29/little-timmy/README.md

 python3 -m little_timmy
 ```

-Little Timmy can find the "80%" of unused variables but due to the numerous ways variables can be declared and consumed in Ansible, some will be missed.
+Little Timmy can find the "80%" of unused variables but due to the numerous ways variables can be declared
+and consumed in Ansible, some will be missed.

+It should find unused variables in:

+- `group_vars`
+- `host_vars`
+- `vars`
+- `defaults`
+- Inventory files

+The above files are parsed to find variable declarations followed by a rudimentary search for their usage in
+playbooks, templates, tasks, and handler files.

+It will not find unused variables for:

+- `set_facts`
+- `register`
+- Dynamically created or referenced variables
+- Variables consumed in any custom python filters or similar

 ## Github Action